Jack Milne (speedway rider)

-John Walter Milne (4 June 1907 in Buffalo, New York, United States – 6 December 1995 in Pasadena, California, United States) was an international Speedway rider.
+John Walter Milne (4 June 1907 – 6 December 1995) was an international speedway rider.
 He became the first American to win a motorcycling world championship when he won the Speedway World Championship in 1937 (defeating brother Cordy Milne into third place).
 Milne finished as runner-up in the World Championship in 1938.

 Early life

-Milne's family moved to Pasadena, California, while he was still young.
-By the early 1930s, Cordy Milne had started to earn some decent money in racing.
-Jack decided that if he and his brother raced and shared expenses, they could earn a living from the sport.
+Milne's family moved to Pasadena, California while he was still young.
+By the early 1930s, Cordy Milne had started to earn a decent amount of money in racing.
+Jack decided that if he and his brother raced and shared expenses, they could make a living from the sport.
 Jack sold his service station and purchased a pair of Comerford-JAP Speedway racing machines from England.

 Career

-The Milne brothers were invited to England, where speedway was very popular.
+The Milne brothers came over to England, where speedway was very popular, after receiving help from Clem Mitchell.
 Cordy signed up to ride for the Hackney Wick Wolves, Jack for the New Cross Tamers.
 They became celebrities, appearing on trading cards and being featured in advertisements for a variety of products.
 Milne won the London Riders' Championship in 1937 and 1939.

 Jack Milne, Cordy Milne and fellow American Wilbur Lamoreaux also toured Australia on many occasions.
 In 1936/37 they were joined by Earl Farrand, Byrd McKinney, Pete Colman and Garland Johnson in representing the USA in test matches against the Australians.
 Jack Milne also won the 1937 Australian 3 Lap Championship as well as the 1937 New South Wales State Championship at the famous Sydney Showground Speedway.

 Milne reached the final of the Speedway World Championship three times, never finishing lower than tenth place and was in fifth place after the semi-finals in 1939 when World War II broke out and the final was never run.
 He returned to Pasadena with his brother and opened a bicycle shop with $4,000 from their racing earnings.
 The business grew to include a motorcycle dealership and later the Milnes expanded to a major car dealership in the Los Angeles area.